Key Takeaways:

 Then, armed with information about your pooch like age, breed, medical history, environment and lifestyle, we can gain an insight into the bacteria living inside the microbiome, and how it impacts your dog’s overall health.
 With this, we can provide a completely tailored diet and scientifically-proven supplement plan, so you can help your dog target problem areas and get them back on track!

+The best way to treat dysbiosis and the symptoms it causes is by adapting your dog’s diet and, additionally, gut-supporting supplements.
 Our range of Gut Health Supplements contains natural ingredients that support overall wellbeing, as well as vitamins, minerals, and a range of pre, pro, and postbiotics that work to support and encourage balanced microbial diversity and great gut health.